david-rhodes/GSOPs/README.md

 ## Notes
 * Please be kind.
 We love innovating and learning, and we want you to benefit from this project.
 * GSOPs is only supported for Houdini 20.5.
 This is due to an API change in the HDK.
-You should be able to customize your installation for Houdini 20 and continue using the digital assets, however.
+You should still be able to customize your installation for Houdini 20.0 and continue using the digital assets.
+* We provide precompiled binaries of [`houdini-gsplat-renderer`](https://github.com/rubendhz/houdini-gsplat-renderer) for Houdini 20.5 on Windows and MacOS.
+Linux is not officially supported, but you can attempt to compile it yourself.
 * All digital assets and example scenes in this repo are currently under the Houdini Apprentice license.
 Because GSOPs won 3rd place in the [H20 SIDEFX LABS Tech Art Challenge](https://www.sidefx.com/community-main-menu/contests-jams/h20-tech-art-challenge/), GSOPs 2.0 (full release) will be upgraded to Houdini Indie.
-* [Click here to download a Commercial license snapshop of GSOPs](https://media.sidefx.com/uploads/contests/H20_techart_challenge/assets/utility_03_gsops.zip). **Some features may be missing compared to this repo.**
+* [Click here to download a Commercial license snapshop of GSOPs 1.0](https://media.sidefx.com/uploads/contests/H20_techart_challenge/assets/utility_03_gsops.zip). **Some features may be missing compared to this repo.**
 * Please adhere to the [SideFX Houdini License Agreement](https://www.sidefx.com/legal/license-agreement/).
 * GSOPs can generate gaussian splat training data, but it cannot train models.
 If you want to train models locally, please see [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://github.com/graphdeco-inria/gaussian-splatting) or [Postshot](https://www.jawset.com/).
 * If you're interested in what you've seen and would like to discuss innovation/R&D collaboration opportunities, please contact us.